holochain-open-dev/invitations/DEV-README.md

 ## Project Installation and usage

-we assume you have an existing project, otherwise see instrctions about scaffolding a web template here: https://github.com/holochain-open-dev/templates
+we assume you have an existing project, otherwise see instructions about scaffolding a web template here: https://github.com/holochain-open-dev/templates

 ### Including the module in your project